 Roof Replacement: Choosing the Right Roof Aesthetic

-If you are a homeowner that lives in Pensacola or along the Gulf Coast, you understand the long-term value of a roof replacement.
+If you are a homeowner that lives in Florida, you understand the long-term value of a roof replacement.
 A new roof is perhaps the most significant investment in your home, as it provides unmatched stability and protection for your family.
 So, if you are going to purchase a new roof, you need to consider all the factors such as increased home value, hurricane protection, durability and the roof aesthetic.

 Signs That You Need a Roof Replacement

 Roofing issues are not always easy to spot.
 Many of the leaks, drafts or problems with humidity can happen underneath the roofing system where the underlayment and decking lie.
 However, not all problems require a full roof replacement.
 In some instances, a roof repair may be a more suitable option.

 So, how do you know if it is time to replace your roof.
 Here are some signs:

 The attic can reveal several problems that indicate a roof replacement is necessary.
 For instance, there may be several beams of light that come through the attic.
 Drafts, stains and water leaks may also be present.
 This is a sign that the underlayment and decking are showing signs of wear.